Configuring Apache HTTP Reverse-Proxy

 </IfModule>

-For security reasons, might you be interested in removing default apache configuration:
+For security reasons, you might be interested in removing the default Apache configuration:

 $ a2dissite 000-default.conf